ceph/ceph/doc/cephadm/install.rst

 users.
 See below for a few options that may be useful for some users, or run ``cephadm bootstrap -h`` to see all available options:

-* In production environments it is recommended to have network separation between the public network traffic and the cluster traffic which handles replication, recovery and heartbeats between OSD daemons.
-To define the `cluster network`_ you can supply the ``--cluster-network`` option.
+* In larger Ceph clusters, network separation between the public network traffic and cluster traffic which handles replication, recovery and heartbeats between OSD daemons, can lead to performance improvements.
+To define the `cluster network`_ you can supply the ``--cluster-network`` option to the ``bootstrap`` subcommand.
 This parameter must define a subnet in CIDR notation, for example 10.90.90.0/24 or fe80::/64.